JoDaUT/conways-game-of-life/README.md

 # Conway's Game of Life in Go

-# Requirements
+## Requirements

-Navigate to https://go.dev/doc/install and choose the installer based on your operating system.
+Download and install Go on your machine: https://go.dev/doc/install

-# How to build
+## How to build

+Go to the project folder and execute the following commands:

 ```
 cd gameoflife